MeltanoLabs/target-postgres/README.md

 - it changes the sort behavior of the resulting column
 - string operations will not be available
 - portability of the data is reduced
-- it is not possible to add remove or modify the enum values
+- it is not possible to add, remove or modify the enum values
 - enums are not shared accross tables, each column get his own custom type

 To enable it, set the `storage_optimized_enum` option to `True`.